 WEA Trust has its roots in serving educators.
 Primarily, they started by providing insurance.
 As they grew, they looked to help in other ways.
 According to WEA Trust’s Kyle Humphrey, “teachers have a heavy load, and we’re here to lighten it.”

 When they discovered the Foundation’s Adopt-a-School program, it was a perfect fit for the organization’s roots and mission of being a good corporate citizen.
 While the partnership started within a committee hoping to set clear, well-defined areas of focus, it took on a grassroots spirit and grew organically.
-Departments head about the partnership and created their own ideas out of a desire to be more involved.
+Departments heard about the partnership and created their own ideas out of a desire to be more involved.
 Jodie Henning, who oversees the partnership at WEA Trust, feels the growth is because it is truly mutually beneficial.
 “It’s the best part of my job.
 What you get back is enormous and it’s contagious.
 It adds value to staff’s lives.”

 The employee-led partnership has been driven by staff engagement, not by management or leadership requiring participation.
 However, this has led to an unexpected benefit.
 Staff are developing leadership skills and demonstrating higher levels of engagement and satisfaction with the organization.
 WEA Trust has proven that giving back goes beyond being a good corporate citizen, it genuinely benefits their employees.